AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/composition-sml-prac-1-intro.md

 * In the Allergies section, where a sending system can state that a patient does not have an allergy or category of allergies it is expected that an AllergyIntolerance is sent with the appropriate negation code (e.g. 716186003 \|No known allergy\|) is sent as the code.
 * In the Allergies section, where a sending system does not have any clinical data to provide it is expected that section.emptyReason is used.
 * In the Medications section, where a sending system can state that a patient is known not to have current medications it is expected an assertion of no relevant finding (Observation) is sent with the appropriate code (i.e. 1234391000168107 \|No known current medications\|)
+* In the Medications section, where a sending system does not have any clinical data to provide it is expected that section.emptyReason is used.

 ##### When a shared medicines list is a PSML

+* It is expected that status will be ‘final’.
+* The author will be a pharmacist and as such information relating to the pharmacist such as contact details will be recorded in the author as one more more elements of Practitioner.
 * The role of ‘pharmacist’ will be recorded in the composition author role as PractitionerRole.code.
-* Information relating to the pharmacist such as contact details will be recorded in the author as one more more elements of Practitioner.
+* Encounter details, such as encounter type and period, are expected to be provided.
+* Allergies section is only expected to be provided when a clinical system has data relating allergy or category of allergies.
-* In the Medications section, a medication list entry is always expected to be provided.
+* In the Medications section, a medicines list entry is always expected to be provided.